13. Accessing databases#

 Below we make a quick introduction to the basics of SQL using SQLite, which is a lightweight, flat-file, and server-less open-source database management system.
 Overall, SQLite is a sensible choice for data of even hundreds or thousands of gigabytes in size that fit on a single computer’s disk.
 This is more than enough for playing with our data science projects or prototyping more complex solutions.

 In this chapter, we will learn that the syntax of SQL is very readable: it is modelled after the natural (English) language.
-The purpose of this introduction is not to write own queries nor to design own databanks: this should be covered by a separate course on database systems; see, e.g., [15, 19].
+The purpose of this introduction is not to compose own queries nor to design new databanks.
+The latter is covered by a separate course on database systems; see, e.g., [15, 19].

 Tags gives, amongst others,